 Courses in Syntonic Optometry

-In October 2015 he will present a one day workshop preceding the 82nd Light and Vision conference to be held in Santa Fe in New Mexico.
-This course will show experienced behavioural optometrists how to speed up their vision therapy programs by including syntonic optometry
+In October 2015 he presented a one day workshop preceding the 82nd Light and Vision conference held in Santa Fe in New Mexico.
+This course showed experienced behavioural optometrists how to speed up their vision therapy programs by including syntonic optometry